adobe/aio-cli-plugin-cloudmanager/README.md

 1. By running `aio cloudmanager:org:select` and use the interactive menu.
 By default this will store the selected organization in the current working directory, but the selection can also be stored globally by passing `--global` (see full command documentation below)
 2. By setting the identifier as the configuration `cloudmanager_orgid`, i.e. `aio config:set cloudmanager_orgid <myorgid>`

+Alternatively, if you have selected an organization using `aio console:org:select`, that organization will be used.

 ### Service Account Authentication

 To use a service account authentication, an integration must be created in the [Adobe I/O Console](https://console.adobe.io) which has the Cloud Manager service.
 You may also add other services to this integration if you want to use other Adobe I/O CLI plugins.